OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	Notice how Excel creates a new table of data in the middle of the worksheet, but the dates and currency values are formatted accordingly.

 Congratulations!
-You've now written an Excel Add-in that uses the new Excel v2 JavaScript API.
+You've now written an Excel add-in that uses the new Excel JavaScript API.